In the footsteps of the Este family

 • Eighth stop - Mauriziano Reggio nell'Emilia

-Along the Via Emilia, in the San Maurizio area, a large XVI-century terracotta arch leads to the tree-lined avenue leading to Mauriziano, Malaguzzi's country villa (Ludovico Ariosto's maternal family) where the poet, worn out by his commitments, spent periods of pleasant holidays.
-Inside it is possible to admire the decorative apparatus of the so-called dressing rooms (of Ariosto, of the Poets and of the Orazi) with XVI-century frescoes depicting hunting scenes, landscapes, love scenes, episodes of history and figures of men of letters, in full harmony with the courteous and literary tastes of the time.
-The internal rooms of the villa, thanks to the Furious Interactions project, can also be visited by people with reduced mobility.
+Along the Via Emilia, in the locality of San Maurizio, a large 16th-century terracotta archway leads to the tree-lined avenue of access to the Mauriziano, the country villa of the Malaguzzi family (Ludovico Ariosto's maternal family) where the poet, worn out by court engagements, spent periods of pleasant vacation.
+Inside, it is possible to admire the decorative apparatus of the so-called "camerini" (of Ariosto, the Poets and the Horatii) with 16th-century frescoes depicting hunting scenes, landscapes, love scenes, episodes from history and figures of men of letters, in full harmony with the courtly and literary taste of the time.

 • Ninth stop - Scandiano Fortress Scandiano